White Sox vs. Astros Player Props Betting Odds

-Andrew Vaughn and Yordan Alvarez are among the players with prop bets available when the Chicago White Sox and the Houston Astros square off at Guaranteed Rate Field on Friday (starting at 8:10 PM ET).
+Yordan Alvarez and Andrew Vaughn are among the players with prop bets available when the Houston Astros and the Chicago White Sox meet at Guaranteed Rate Field on Saturday (starting at 7:15 PM ET).

 Bet on this matchup or its props with DraftKings!